 Jobs – Greece expand

 Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
-In Greece, about 51% of the working-age population aged 15 to 64 has a paid job.
-This figure is much lower than the OECD employment average of 65% and one of the lowest figures in the OECD.
-Employment rates are generally higher for individuals with a higher level of education; in Greece an estimated 68% of individuals with at least a tertiary education have a paid job, compared with an estimated 41% for those without an upper secondary education.
-This 27 percentage point difference is smaller than the OECD average of 33 percentage points and suggests the job market in Greece is relatively inclusive.
+In Greece, about 49% of the working-age population aged 15 to 64 has a paid job.
+This figure is much lower than the OECD employment average of 65% and the lowest figure in the OECD.
+Employment rates are generally higher for individuals with a higher level of education; in Greece an estimated 66% of individuals with at least a tertiary education have a paid job, compared with an estimated 36% for those without an upper secondary education.
+This 30 percentage point difference is smaller than the OECD average of 34 percentage points.

 Unemployed persons are defined as those who are not currently working but are willing to do so and actively searching for work.
 Long-term unemployment can have a large negative effect on feelings of well-being and self-worth and result in a loss of skills, further reducing employability.
-In Greece, the percentage of the labour force that has been unemployed for a year or longer is currently at almost 14.4%, about five times the OECD average and the highest rate in the OECD where average unemployment is of 2.7%.
+In Greece, the percentage of the labour force that has been unemployed for a year or longer is currently at almost 18.4%, more than six times the OECD average and the highest rate in the OECD where average unemployment is of 2.8%.
 There is little difference on average between men and women in the OECD area when it comes to long-term unemployment.
-In Greece, however, the difference is relatively high with an unemployment rate of 12.1% for men and 17.4% for women.
+In Greece, however, the difference is relatively high with an unemployment rate of 16.1% for men and 21.5% for women.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In Greece, people earn 27 434 US dollars per year on average, less than the OECD average of 41 010 USD.
+Greeks earn USD 25 503 per year on average, less than the OECD average of USD 36 118.
 Not everyone earns that amount however.
-Whereas the top 20% of the population earn an estimated 34 036 USD per year, the bottom 20% live on an estimated 17 450 USD per year.
+In all OECD countries, men still earn more than women, with an average wage gap of 15.5%.
+In Greece, men earn 6.9% more than women.
+Also, whereas the top 20% of the population earn an estimated USD 31 866 per year, the bottom 20% live on an estimated USD 17 040 per year.